DerenC/first_rag_system/README.md

 ## Future features to implement

 Frontend:
+* [ ] Disable the upload button when the uploading is being processed.
 * [ ] Bring back sidebar.
 Use it as navigation & page separators.

 File uploading: